jsdoc/jsdoc.github.io/content/en/about-types.md

   </p>
   <p>
   For objects that have a known set of properties, you can use Closure Compiler's syntax for documenting record types.
-You can document each property individually, which enables you to provide more detailed information about each property.
+As an alternative, you can document each property individually, which enables you to provide more detailed information about each property.
   </p>
  </td>
 </tr>